sys-bio/Libstructural/docs/libstruct_examples.rst

 Loading a model from a file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-A model can be loaded from an SBML file with a .xml format.
+A model can be loaded from an SBML file, for example:

 .. code:: python

-    ls.loadSBMLFromFile("C:\Users\yosef\Documents\SBML_models\iYO844.xml") # This calls the analyzeWithQR implicitly.
+    ls.loadSBMLFromFile("iYO844.xml")

 .. end

+This assumes that the file is in the current directory.
+If not use the fill path name to the file.

 Loading a model from a string
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It is also possible to load a model from an SBML string:
+If a model is available as a SBML string, us the following code:

 .. code:: python